Ursula Malbin Sculpture Garden

 Centre for the Study of the Texts

 A Baháʼí House of Worship, or Baháʼí temple, is a place of worship in the Baháʼí Faith.
-It is also referred to as Mashriqu'l-Adhkár, which in Arabic means "Dawning-place of the remembrances of God".
+It is also referred to as Mashriqu'l-Adhkár.
+Each House of Worship features a nine-sided design surrounded by nine gardens and pathways, reflecting the symbolic significance of the number nine, which Baháʼís associate with unity and completeness.
 Centre for the Study of the Texts is situated 660 metres southeast of Ursula Malbin Sculpture Garden.Monastery of Our Lady of Mount Carmel

 Church